The Heart of New England

 passing another interpretive sign describing the islands and beyond, and this

 location may offer the best view in the park, in my biased opinion.
-A large,

-you’ll find it when you ski the Casco Bay Trail this winter.
+sea, you’ll find it when you ski the Casco Bay Trail this winter.

 At this point I chose to ski back along the way I had come because I wanted to

-stay close to the water, but you can proceed inland across the center of the
+stay close to the water, but you can proceed inland across the center of the neck,

-Ridge Trail as the Casco Bay Trail becomes the Harraseeket Trail.
+the Casco Bay Trail becomes the Harraseeket Trail.

 Heading northwest, you will enter a depression after climbing down some